Thu September 27, 2012

-Today in Geneva, Switzerland, a painting was unveiled, a painting of a familiar face.
-A group called the Mona Lisa Foundation claims Da Vinci made this portrait years before the famous work that now hangs in the Louvre.
+And I'm Robert Siegel.
+Today in Geneva, Switzerland, a painting was unveiled - a painting of a familiar face.
+A group called the Mona Lisa Foundation, claims Da Vinci made this portrait years before the famous work that now hangs in the Louvre.
 NPR's Elizabeth Blair tells us more.

-UNIDENTIFIED MAN #1: The face has been painted by Leonardo.
+UNIDENTIFIED NARRATOR: The face has been painted by Leonardo.
 No doubt of this at all.
 It is most beautiful.

-MARCUS FREY: The ultimate goal of our endeavors: to give that stunning earlier version the place in art history which it deserves.
+MARKUS FREY: The ultimate goal of our endeavors: to give that stunning, earlier version the place in art history which it deserves.

-UNIDENTIFIED MAN #2: Over the next 12 years, the painting underwent every test from gamma spectroscopy to infrared reflectography and multi-spectral digitization.
+UNIDENTIFIED NARRATOR: Over the next 12 years, the painting underwent every test, from gamma spectroscopy to infrared reflectography and multispectral digitization.

 MARTIN KEMP: When Leonardo painted pictures, as we know from the scientific examination of them, he was never happy.
-He was always pushing contours around, altering bits, painting out bits, adding other bits and these technical examinations are boring and inert.
+He was always pushing contours around, altering bits, painting out bits, sort of adding other bits; and these technical examinations are boring and inert.
 And that's the last thing you expect of Leonardo technical examinations.

 BLAIR: But Kemp does believe Da Vinci might have started this painting.